mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 Telegram
 ```

-A quick function to get this formatting for each point, taken from Raschka's book:
+**Formatting inputs.** A quick function to get this formatting for each point, taken from Raschka's book:

 ```
 def format_input(entry):